Introduction

 #> [[4]]

-The extreme end of scheduling
+The extreme end of scheduling is to set it to

-chunks (1 chunk per element of .x
+Inf, which creates n_x chunks (1 chunk per

 make_chunks(n_x = 5, n_workers = 2, scheduling = Inf)